whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Backdooring-PE-II.md

 You find yourself reading the second volume of the "PE File Backdooring" series.
 As a result of such, I highly recommend reading the first [one](https://whitecr0wz.github.io/posts/Backdooring-PE/), as it may help understanding the shown material on this post.

 Today, I will be explaining how to backdoor PE Files with the addition of user interaction and encoding as well.
-Furthermore, in order to replay the concept, the application [recmp3](https://sourceforge.net/projects/recmp3/) will be used, as it is lightweight program which has several Code Caves with ASLR disabled within the affected zone.
+Furthermore, in order to replay the concept, the application [recmp3](https://sourceforge.net/projects/recmp3/) will be used, as it is a lightweight program which has several Code Caves with ASLR disabled within the affected zone.

 ![](/assets/img/Code_Cave_II/1.png)
 ###### recmp3 when executed.